Nutrx™ Technology: Why Smarter Fertilizer Delivery Beats Bigger NPK Numbers

 Consider two fertilizers.
 One has an NPK of 10-10-10 with no absorption-enhancing compounds.
 One has an NPK of 3-0-5 with Nutrx™ technology incorporated.

 The 10-10-10 looks like more fertilizer on paper.
-But if 60% of the applied nitrogen binds or leaches before reaching roots in a typical container environment, the plant is accessing 6% nitrogen in practice — with the salt burden of a 10-0-0 application stressing the root zone.
+But if a significant portion of the applied nitrogen binds or leaches before reaching roots in a typical container environment, the plant is accessing far less than the label suggests — with the salt burden of a high-analysis application stressing the root zone in the process.

 This is the principle behind every GardenIQ formula.
 It's not about competing on NPK numbers.
-It's about designing for what plants actually receive — and building the soil environment that makes each application more effective than the last.
+It's about designing for what plants actually receive.

 The Cumulative Effect

-One of the less obvious benefits of Nutrx™ technology is what happens to soil over time.
-Humic and fulvic acids don't just improve this application — they improve the soil's cation exchange capacity persistently, making the next application more effective.
-Carbon complexes build soil organic matter over time.
-Microbial-supporting compounds improve the biological activity that makes soil progressively more productive.
+One of the less obvious benefits of Nutrx™ technology is what happens to your soil over time.
+Humic and fulvic acids support nutrient availability persistently, making each subsequent application more effective.
+Carbon complexes support soil organic matter over time.
+The result is a root environment that becomes progressively more productive with consistent use.

 Standard high-salt fertilizers work in the opposite direction.
-Salt buildup over time degrades soil structure, suppresses microbial activity, and reduces the absorption efficiency of each subsequent application.
-The soil gets less productive over time even as you apply more product.
+Salt buildup over time degrades soil structure and reduces the absorption efficiency of each subsequent application.
+You apply more product and see less return.

-GardenIQ formulas are designed to make your soil better, not just feed your plants this season.
+GardenIQ formulas are designed to support your soil season after season — not just feed your plants this week.

 GardenIQ formulas are blended and bottled in-house in Chicago, IL.
 Developed through decades of professional agronomic research.
 Trusted by golf courses, commercial farms, and plant nurseries — now available for home gardeners.